nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Dwarf Battlemaster:** Dwarves have a bonus melee-only attack die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
 When attacking, a Dwarf declares their target(s) and then rolls all of their attack dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

-**Dwarven Resilience:** Dwarves have an advantage on all of their Good saves.
+**Dwarven Resilience:** Dwarves have a Boon on all of their Good saves.

 **Shield Brothers:** Dwarves can use a Shield Bash with any one of their successful attack dice.
-Additionally, dwarves do not lose the Defense 'vantages of their shield when using the bash.
+Additionally, dwarves do not lose the Defense Beans of their shield when using the bash.

 See below for a table of attack and save bonuses by level: